"Have nothing in your house that you do not know to be useful,

 paying that so I started making prototypes.
 I found from testing the

-prototypes in my own chicken house that was over run with mice
+prototypes in my own chicken house that was over run with vermin

 |The small metal rat proof treadle